Wick Communications: Acquisitions and sales

 The company originated in 1926 when the Wick family purchased the Niles Daily Times in Niles, Ohio.
-The company bought The Daily Herald in 1947 and Williston Herald in 1961.
+The company bought The Daily Herald in 1947, and Williston Herald in 1961.
 Also in 1961, the Wick sold the Niles Daily Times and three nearby newspapers (the Girard News, the Hubbard News and the Suburban Reporter) to a newly formed enterprise.
 In 1962, Wick purchased a stake in the Sidney Herald.

-The Wicks acquired the Sierra Vista Herald in 1967, the Argus Observer in 1968, Bisbee Review in 1974 and Green Valley News in 1978, Eastern Arizona Courier in 1983, KFMM and KCUZ in 1983, the Parker Pioneer in 1985, the L'Observateur in 1986, Half Moon Bay Review in 1986, Ojai Valley News in 1987, Richland County Leader in 1988, Douglas Daily Dispatch in 1989; The Daily Territorial, The Weekly Territorial and Ore Valley Territorial in 1990, Inside Tucson Business in 1992, Mat-Su Valley Frontiersman in 1996, Montrose Daily Press in 1997, Tucson Weekly in 2000, Capital Journal in 2005; and Anchorage Press in 2006.
+The Wicks acquired the Sierra Vista Herald in 1967, the Argus Observer in 1968, Bisbee Review in 1974 and Green Valley News in 1978, Arizona Range News in 1981, Eastern Arizona Courier in 1983, KFMM and KCUZ in 1983, the Parker Pioneer in 1985, the L'Observateur in 1986, Half Moon Bay Review in 1986, Ojai Valley News in 1987, Richland County Leader in 1988, Douglas Daily Dispatch in 1989; The Daily Territorial, The Weekly Territorial and Ore Valley Territorial in 1990, Inside Tucson Business in 1992, Mat-Su Valley Frontiersman in 1996, Montrose Daily Press in 1997, Tucson Weekly in 2000, Capital Journal in 2005; and Anchorage Press in 2006.

 Wick sold the LaPlace L'Observateur and Bogalusa Daily News in April 2014 to Carpenter Media Group, a division of Boone Newspapers.
 That same month, Wick sold the Tucson Weekly and Inside Tucson Business to 10/13 Communications.
 In January 2018, Wick sold The Daily Herald to Paxton Media Group and also sold the Half Moon Bay Review in May 2018.
 The company purchased The Wenatchee World in March 2018 Acadiana LifeStyle in July 2018, Delta County Independent in Colorado in May 2019 and The Daily Journal in June 2019.
 The company closed the Independent-Enterprise of Payette, Idaho in 2020.

 Wick purchased the Madison Daily Leader in South Dakota in March 2021.
 In September 2023, Wick bought the Arizona Daily Sun from Lee Enterprises.
 In April 2024, Wick Communications sold The Daily Iberian and Acadian LifeStyle to Carpenter Media Group.
 In October 2024, the company purchased the television station, NCWLife channel.

+Wick sold seven newspapers to Forum Communications Company in January 2026.
+The deal included The Daily Journal in Minnesota; Wahpeton Daily News, Hankinson News Monitor and Williston Herald in North Dakota; Capital Journal and Madison Daily Leader in South Dakota; and Sidney Herald in Montana.
+In March 2026, the company sold the Delta County Independent and Montrose Daily Press in Colorado to the Seaton Publishing Company.
+In May 2025, the Mat-Su Valley Frontiersman and Anchorage Press were sold to the Mat-Su Sentinel.